AI ethics in technological advancements can help foster a world with less bias and more fairness. Here’s what it is and why it matters.

 Anyone who encounters AI should understand the risks and potential negative impact of AI that is unethical or fake.
 The creation and dissemination of accessible resources can mitigate these types of risks.

-It may seem counterintuitive to use technology to detect unethical behavior in other forms of technology, but AI tools can be used to determine whether video, audio, or text (hate speech on Facebook, for example) is fake or not.
-These tools can detect unethical data sources and bias better and more efficiently than humans.
+It may seem counterintuitive to use technology to detect unethical behavior in other forms of technology, but AI tools can be used to determine whether video, audio, or text is fake or not.
+These tools can detect unethical data sources and biases better and more efficiently than humans.

 Editorial Team